DEA questions team doctors after NFL games

 The DEA investigation stems from allegations in a lawsuit filed by 1,300 former NFL players that the league illegally provided powerful painkillers and other prescription drugs to keep them on the field.

-The class-action lawsuit was filed in California in May of last year.
+The class-action lawsuit was filed in California in May.

 Other allegations include that drugs were being administered by staff -- specifically athletic trainers -- lacking the licenses to do so.
 If true, these actions would violate the Controlled Substances Act.

-Sunday's questioning of doctors and trainers were administrative and not criminal, Payne said.
+Sunday's questioning of doctors and trainers was administrative and not criminal, Payne said.
 No arrests were made, he said.

 \"Our teams cooperated with the DEA today, and we have no information to indicate that irregularities were found,\" said Brian McCarthy, the NFL's vice president of corporate communications.